Transnational Politics in Europe

 Finally, there will be a written individual exam.

 - Essay (up to 3500 words, agree topic with teacher): 30%

 - Class participation in debates: 20%

-If students have issues with class participation, they can request the possibility of presenting an additional written commentary to a second speech, which will be valued at maximum 10% of the total assessment.
+If students have issues with class participation, they can request the possibility of presenting an additional written commentary, which will be valued at maximum 10% of the total assessment.